Each year, new recommendations are handed down to schools.

 In other situations, school leaders calmly interpreted the suggestions.
 Realizing the guidance gave districts flexibility, leaders went to staff asking for feedback on what transitioning from snow days to virtual learning might look like.
 Following these discussions, some districts followed the recommendations, while others opted to continue snow days as normal.

-Instead, leaders must monitor their reaction to recommendations.
-Those who acknowledge guidance while also considering their local implications do wonders for school culture.
+Leaders who acknowledge guidance while also considering their local implications do wonders for school culture.

 In The Principled Principal, Jeffrey Zoul and Anthony McConnel suggest, "The leader’s voice should never be the voice raising the level of stress and anxiety.
 Some people adhere to the faulty belief that strong leaders are people who discover a crisis and then run around yelling to solve the problem.
 Sadly, leaders who believe this way often end up creating a crisis when one doesn't exist."